ucl-exoplanets/TauREx3_public/doc/source/devel/guidelines.rst

 TauREx 3 and some advice for those wishing to contribute.
 Since TauREx 3 is open-source, all contributions are welcome!!!

+Development on TauREx 3 should be focused on building and improving the framework.
+New components (i.e. chemistries, profiles etc.) are generally not built directly into the TauREx 3 codebase.

+We recommend building new components as Plugins.
+You can refer to the :ref:`buildplugin` guide.

 Documentation
 -------------